 Our women’s events always center on the Bible––it’s the reason we gather.
-The speakers we invite are therefore teachers of the Word, and they open the Word to deliver the gospel and to help us apply it to our lives.
+Therefore, the speakers we invite are teachers of the Word, and they open the Word to deliver the gospel and help us apply it to our lives.
 (Some of our events are even specifically about how to study and teach God’s Word.)

 Preach and Teach the Word

 What a privilege we have in our churches to hold out the Word of life!
 Paul’s exhortation to the young pastor Timothy will encourage us as we seek to highly esteem God’s Word:

 I charge you in the presence of God and of Christ Jesus . . . preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
 For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.
 As for you, always be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry.
 (2 Timothy 4:1–5, emphasis added)

 The glory and fame of Jesus Christ and the pleasure of God the Father motivate us to fulfill our ministries as the Word is faithfully proclaimed.
 And when we do, we’ll discover how contagious our biblical convictions are, as our women (and all our people) desire to know God by studying his Word for themselves.